 Over the years there are certain ways I’ve learned to try and deal with other people getting pregnant while we’ve been coping with failed IVF cycles, a miscarriage and the persistent ‘Not Pregnant’ window on tests.
 These little tricks never take the pain away, but they’re hopefully reminders that the way you’re feeling is entirely normal and that you’re certainly not alone.

-Here's how to deal with infertility when everyone is getting pregnant:
+Here's 5 ways to deal with infertility when everyone is getting pregnant:

 1. Don’t feel bad for feeling bad

 Trying to exude joy for something others have been given that you have been denied is extremely difficult, however the people in your life who know what you’re going through should be compassionate and understanding as to how hard it is for you, so give yourself a break.
 If you need to put some distance between yourself and the pregnant person for a while, do that.
 If you need to decline the invitation to the baby shower, do that.
 If you know something is going to make you feel worse about your own situation there is absolutely no shame in avoiding it.
 Self-protection is paramount, however don’t alienate yourself from your friends altogether.
 I find texting is a great way to keep in touch without actually having to face the pregnancy head on.

 2. Scream if you want to